Mazda MX-5 (NC): 2008 facelift (NC2)

-The MX-5 facelift was unveiled at the 2008 Paris Motor Show and Science Museum in London, and later at the 2009 Chicago Auto Show.
+The MX-5 facelift was presented at the 2008 Paris Motor Show and Science Museum in London, and later at the 2009 Chicago Auto Show.

-The Japanese model went on sale on December 9, 2008 at Mazda and Mazda Anfini dealers.
+The Japanese model went on sale on December 9, 2008, at Mazda and Mazda Anfini dealers.

-Major changes concern the restyled front which now incorporates elements from Mazda’s newer models like the larger grille and new head and fog lights.
+Revisions included a restyled front incorporating elements from Mazda's newer models like the larger grille and new head and fog lights.
 Further restyled elements include the side skirts, rear bumper and the tail lights.
-The soft-top Touring and Grand Touring models feature a mesh grille bordered by a chrome frame.
-The hardtop PRHT Roadster Coupe now features a mesh grille bordered by a chrome frame and chrome elements inside the headlamps and outer door handles.
+The soft-top Touring and Grand Touring models featured a mesh grille bordered by a chrome frame.
+The hardtop PRHT Roadster Coupe featured a mesh grille bordered by a chrome frame and chrome elements inside the headlamps and outer door handles.

 The instrument panel gained darker features and redesigned graphics for the gauges.
 To create more leg space in the cabin, a protrusion from the door pockets was eliminated.

 The 1999 cc I4 engine was rated 167 bhp at 7,000 rpm and 140 lbft at 5,000 rpm for the 5-speed manual transmission, 158 bhp at 6,700 rpm with the fuel cut-off at 7,200 rpm and 140 lbft at 5,000 rpm for the automatic transmission.
 Engine redline was raised by 500 rpm to 7,200 rpm in manual model and fuel cut at 7,500 rpm.
 The suspension and gearbox have been fine-tuned; with the latter offering smoother shifts and an automatic transmission will be introduced in Europe for the first time.